I'll put here any notes I have on Active Directory. This will be a reminder for me, but I hope it will also be useful for others. Happy reading!

-Let's say we have two AD servers :
+Suppose we have two AD servers:

-what should be the correct dns configuration?
-The answer is :
+What should be the correct DNS configuration?
+The answer is:

 PS C:\ > dcdiag